 Greg created and maintains the Linux Driver Project.
 He is also currently the maintainer for the Linux stable kernel branch and a variety of different subsystems that include USB, staging, driver core, tty, and sysfs, among others.
 Most recently, he was a Fellow at SUSE.

-Linus was born on December 28, 1969 in Helsinki, Finland.
+Linus Torvalds was born on December 28, 1969 in Helsinki, Finland.
 He enrolled at the University of Helsinki in 1988, graduating with a master’s degree in computer science.
 His M.Sc. thesis was titled “Linux: A Portable Operating System” and was the genesis for what would become the most important collaborative software project in history.

-In 2000, Linus was listed by Time Magazine as Number 17 in the Time 100: Most Important People of the Century.
-Again, in 2004, Time Magazine named him one of the Most Influential People in the world.
+In 2000, Linus was listed by Time magazine as #17 in the Time 100: Most Important People of the Century.
+Again, in 2004, Time named him one of the Most Influential People in the world.
 He was honored in 2008 with the Millennium Technology Prize by the Technology Academy Finland, “in recognition of his creation of a new open source operating system for computers leading to the widely used Linux kernel.”
 He is also the recipient of the 2014 IEEE Computer Society Computer Pioneer Award.
 A true tech titan, he was admitted to the Computer History Museum Hall of Fellows, joining the ranks of the tech elite including Rear Admiral Grace Murray Hopper, Tim Berners-Lee, Gordon Moore, Ken Thompson, Dennis Ritchie, Steve Wozniak, and others.

 From 2005 to 2008, he was a software engineer at OpenedHand, where he worked with a variety of other open source projects such as Clutter, X server, Zaurus, and Oprofile.
 He has also made numerous contributions to the Linux kernel, including as maintainer of the backlight and LED subsystems.

-Till Kamppeter holds a PhD in Theoretical Physics and has worked with printing under Linux and Unix since mid-2000, when he got invited to work as a developer at MandrakeSoft (now Mandriva) in Paris.
+Till Kamppeter holds a Ph.D. in theoretical physics and has worked with printing under Linux and UNIX since mid-2000, when he got invited to work as a developer at MandrakeSoft (now Mandriva) in Paris.
 There he did the packaging of the printing-related software for the distribution, and since 2001 he was leader of the linuxprinting.org project.
 He also participated in the work of the OpenPrinting workgroup.
-In 2006, he was invited to work for the Free Standards Group (now The Linux Foundation) merging linuxprinting.org into OpenPrinting and leading the OpenPrinting project full time.
+In 2006, he was invited to work for the Free Standards Group (now The Linux Foundation), merging linuxprinting.org into OpenPrinting and leading the OpenPrinting project full time.